foxmask/yeoboseyo/README.md

 ```bash
 python mastodon_create_app.py
 ```
-to create an app named 'Yeoboseyo' with the username/pass you provided in the .env setting file this command will create a file named `yeoboseyo_clientcred.secret` containing the token allowing us to publish stuff automatically ²
+this will create an app named 'Yeoboseyo' with the username/pass you provided in the `.env` setting file .

+this command will also create a file named `yeoboseyo_clientcred.secret` containing the token allowing us to publish stuff automatically.

 ## Running the Web application